sparkflows/sparkflows-docs/docs/machine-learning/time-series.rst

 * MovingWindowingFunctions : Calculates the moving values using the given function.
 * WindowingAnalytics : Window Analytics Functions

+Below is the workflows which contains ``MovingWindowingFunctions`` processor in Fire Insights.

 .. figure:: ..//_assets/ml_userguide/windowsfn.PNG
    :alt: ml_userguide
    :align: center